bonni208/Business_Ethics/Business_Ethics.md

 ![Course graphic header lesson 00](https://innovatelearning.s3.amazonaws.com/busn435-course-header-lesson-00.jpg)

+This is text below the graphic.
+Maybe it has to be there?

 --{{0}}--

 Taking a business ethics class is crucial for people looking to better understand the ways in which decision making and our beliefs get challenged, tested, and refined in the workplace, as a consumer, or as a business owner.
 Especially for those who claim a Christian worldview, a class like this can help prepare future leaders to navigate the complex ethical challenges that arise in the business world.
 With innovations such as artificial intelligence and facial recognition technology, the number of ethical dilemmas in business is increasing.
 As new technologies emerge, their long-term impacts, both positive and negative, may not be apparent until they have been in use for some time, as seen with the effects of social media on children and teenagers[^1].